 The signpost divides the scene and the two travel paths dominate the cartoon.
 Unlike a regular signpost buried in the ground, this post emerges from roots.
 The division is firmly planted in the American soil.
 The signpost occupies the middle ground and blocks compromise.
 The post is is deeply rooted, like a tree.

-In splitting the image the signpost depicts a nation with strong social and political ideologies.
+In splitting the image the signpost depicts a nation with strong and divided social and political ideologies.
 The Chinese man’s queue runs parallel to the embedded signpost, and is nearly as long, suggesting a cultural devotion to the queue, but Nast acknowledges the hairstyle’s divisive role in separating Chinese from American.
-Both African American and Chinese travel toward a region of promise, but the stark reality, is that each is merely switching locations with the other.
-While buildings in the background offer a “welcome” it is unlikely that a region purging one non-white race will likely accept another.
+Both African American and Chinese travel toward a region of promise, but the stark reality is that each is merely switching locations with the other.
+While buildings in the background offer a “welcome” it is unlikely that any region purging one non-white race will likely accept another.

 This image could be indicative of a pattern where Nast places his signature in a cartoon and what that placement might suggest.
 Instead of signing in ample blanks spaces to the left or to the right, Nast signs his work vertically up the signpost.
-It is the most neutral location and likely purposeful.
+It is the most neutral location and likely purposeful, since it is atypical of Nast’s usual signature placement.
 See ““The Nigger Must Go” and “The Chinese Must Go”“